yyzybb/cppenv/README.md

 - `gvs`
 - `gvns`

-The `gs` can jump between `header` and `source` if there were in a same folder.
+Use `gs` can jump between `header` and `source` if there were in a same folder.
 If the two files have the same parent folder, you can use `gns` to jump between there.
 If the two files were not in a same folder and have not the same parent folder, the `gs` cannot work, here, you can use `gS`. `gS` will use `locate` command to find the files in all of your file-system, and show the results in `quickfix` window when the results more than one.

 `gvs`, `gvns` are as same as `gs`, `gns` nearly.
 Difference was the shortcut key including `v` will split the window vertical, and show the other file buffer on right.